 Members of the Sport Management faculty, staff and internship programs who planned this networking event enjoyed providing an opportunity for alumni to stay connected with the program, as well as the new and past individuals who will always be a part of it.

 The event marked a perfect end to the summer and an exciting start to the upcoming school year.
 As the fall semester commences, the program is looking forward to the annual Career Night in Sport, which will be held on October 17.
-Information and registration for this event can be found on the Sport Management website, under ‘Upcoming Events,’ or by visiting the event page. clicking this link.
+Information and registration for this event can be found on the Sport Management website, under ‘Upcoming Events’.

 The happy hour lasted into the night, as the alumni, faculty and fellow huskies working in sport shared appetizers, laughs and old memories from their days at UConn.
 Attendees included alumni from the recent graduating class of 2016, as well as those who were members of the undergraduate class of 2004.